Noorts/Toggler/README.md

 # Toggler

 Toggler is a Jetbrains IDE Plugin that allows you to quickly toggle words and symbols with a hotkey.
-Toggles can be configured from the settingsmenu.
+Toggles can be configured from the settings menu.

 # Features